-80. The conditions of employment for part-time teachers mirror those of full-time teachers (see Part 7 of the Document).
+84. The conditions of employment for part-time teachers mirror those of full-time teachers (see Part 7 of the Document).
 To avoid claims of discrimination against part-time teachers, schools should, as a minimum, ensure that their arrangements for the deployment of part-time teachers do not breach the relevant legal provisions regarding equal opportunities and unlawful discrimination (see paragraph 39 above).

-81. The calculation in paragraph 43 above is specifically for establishing the proportion of remuneration (paragraphs 40 to 41 of the Document) and working time (paragraphs 51.2 to 51.12 of the Document) for part-time teachers and is to be used as the benchmark to determine a part-time teacher’s remuneration and working time against the remuneration and working time of the teacher if they were employed in the same post on a full-time basis.
+85. The calculation in paragraph 43 above is specifically for establishing the proportion of remuneration (paragraphs 40 to 41 of the Document) and working time (paragraphs 51.2 to 51.12 of the Document) for part-time teachers and is to be used as the benchmark to determine a part-time teacher’s remuneration and working time against the remuneration and working time of the teacher if they were employed in the same post on a full-time basis.
 The calculation, which excludes break duty, registration and assemblies, does not mean that part-time teachers cannot be required to undertake such duties (see Part 7 of the Document).
 This does not determine the mix of teaching, PPA and non-contact time each part-time teacher does.
-So it will be possible for two part-time teachers at the same school to be on a 50% contract, but to have different amounts of teaching time, PPA and non-contact time.
+So, it will be possible for two part-time teachers at the same school to be on a 50% contract, but to have different amounts of teaching time, PPA and non-contact time.

-82. The relevant body should establish the school’s timetabled teaching week for each part-time teacher as a percentage of a full-time classroom teacher’s school’s timetabled teaching week using the same calculation as described in paragraph 43 above (paragraphs 40 to 41 of the Document).
+84. The relevant body should establish the school’s timetabled teaching week for each part-time teacher as a percentage of a full-time classroom teacher’s school’s timetabled teaching week using the same calculation as described in paragraph 43 above (paragraphs 40 to 41 of the Document).